 Boating, whether with a kayak or a canoe, helps you relax and spend quality time with friends or family.

-It is also a great solo experience that can help you unwind and completely relax.
+It is also a great solo experience that can help you unwind and loosen up.

-But you need to take safety measures because being in water can be dangerous too.
+But you need to take safety measures because when you think about it, boating can be dangerous too.

 Know the Risks